whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-10-Box-Of-Style-Rachel-Zoe-Subscription-Fall-2015-Review-Coupon.md

 <img src="/images/BoxOfStyleFall2015Notebooks3.jpg" border="0" style="border:none;max-width:100%;" alt="Sloane Stationary Notebooks 3"/>
 </a></center>

-<p>Inside, the notebooks are lined and ready for you to write beautiful messages!</p>
+<p>Inside, the notebooks are lined and ready for you to plan your next accomplishment!</p>

 <br>